 In addition, schools have access to support to procure contracts in a compliant manner and ensuring best value.

 As a MAT, we benefit from an automatic capital grant allocation which enables us to make more substantial changes to land and buildings.
 We keep a watch on building condition and organisational changes to ensure that the capital funding is allocated to make greatest impact on teaching and learning.
 We arrange whatever work is required to keep our premises fit for purpose; safe, warm and dry.
 School leaders steer the priorities but these capital projects are designed, procured and delivered for them by the central team.

 Trust schools retain flexibility in determining the approach for much of their IT provision but benefit from the technical expertise of our in-house IT team to be sure they make the right decisions.
 Our IT Lead delivers overarching infrastructure for the benefit of the whole Trust and ensures that the necessary preventative steps are taken to deliver a robust network to our staff and students.

 School-based IT staff, whilst managed locally, have the benefit of a professional network of peers to access development and debate solutions – as well as the economies of scale from the fundamental infrastructure being standardised.
-The central IT team can be commissioned by individual Trust schools to provide everyday support (a service used by our primary schools who don't have their own technician), consultancy on school-specific projects or just authorise the changes, depending on the circumstances.
+The central IT team can be commissioned by individual Trust schools to provide everyday support (a service used by our primary schools who don't have their own technician), consultancy on school-specific projects or just to authorise changes, depending on the circumstances.

 Schools have assistance in planning the spend of their IT budget lines and their DFC and benefit from Trust-wide schemes funded centrally which currently include: